QuentinRa/blog.quentinra.dev/info/ocaml/index.md

 # OCaml

 OCaml is a functional language, from the family of Meta Languages (".ml", along with SML or CAML).
 Unfortunately, OCaml is **impure**, as it allows side effects.
 It's strongly advised to read the course about **Functional programming** before starting, so you know about immutable, purity, and things like this.
-We are currently in [OCaml 4.12](https://github.com/ocaml/ocaml).
+We are currently in [OCaml 4.14](https://github.com/ocaml/ocaml) <small>(OCaml 5.0 is in progress)</small>.

 * [The official manual](https://ocaml.org/manual/index.html)
 * [The official tutorials](https://ocaml.org/learn/tutorials/)

-> We are using a lot OCaml in my school because a lot of students learned it before, but it would be better to learn functional programming with a language like Haskell 🙄, as there are no side effects in it.
+> If you are into functional programming, you should check out Haskell, as there are no side effects in it.

 <hr class="sr">

 ## Introduction

-Like a lot of languages such as Python or Java (👀), you are able to write OCaml in a **console** (REPL).
+Like a lot of languages such as Python or Java, you are able to write OCaml in a **console** (called REPL).
 Otherwise, you can also write a `file.ml` and compile it like you would in C. You can use

-* `ocaml`: to open OCaml console
+* `ocaml`: to open the top-level / REPL (OCaml)
-* `ocamlc file.ml`: to compile a OCaml file and create a `a.out` <small>(this is working like `gcc` in C)</small>.
+* `ocamlc file.ml`: to compile a file in OCaml and create a `a.out` <small>(this is working like `gcc` in C)</small>.

-As the installation is hard on Windows, I gathered tutorials here to [install OCaml on Windows](intro/install-win.md).
-On Linux, you should not have a problem.
-You can also use OCaml in your browser with [TryOCamlPro](https://try.ocamlpro.com/) <small>(**I thought this was a good solution, but it made me write poor code** because I was adding `;;` or parenthesis in a lot of unneeded places)</small>.
+There are some tutorials to [install OCaml on Windows/Linux/MacOS here](https://plugins.jetbrains.com/plugin/18531-ocaml/documentation/setup-wsl-windows).
+You can also use OCaml in your browser with [TryOCamlPro](https://try.ocamlpro.com/).

 <hr class="sr">

 ## Functional languages

-You must declare a variable with `let`. **You can't modify a variable, you will have to create a new one** (=**immutable** ✨).
+You must declare a variable with `let`. **You can't modify a variable, you will have to create a new one** (concept of **immutability** ✨).

 ```ocaml
 let x = 5